NEMETHY: The riskiest macroeconomic environment of the 21st Century!

 - Jerome Powell seems to think he can “do a Volcker” and tame inflation.
 But the world is a very different place than under Volcker: US Government debt is at 120% of GDP, compared to 40% under Volcker, making the US Government far less able to withstand high interest rates.
 Individual, corporate and government debt have seen similar increases the world over, making the world ever-so-fragile.

 - The number of emerging market countries experiencing a crisis is increasing by the month.
 High US interest rates are sucking moneys out of emerging markets into the US.
-This is because much of the emerging market debt is denominated in USD, making it harder to service given higher US interest rates and a higher US dollar.
+This is because much of the emerging market debt is denominated in US dollars, making it harder to service given higher US interest rates and a higher US dollar.

 - While oil and many other commodity prices have dipped a bit, prices remain very high by historical standards.
 In addition, underinvestment in energy and commodities has been so severe that it has created capacity constraints.